 The next time your dog suffers a tremor episode, simply try calling her/him over to you.
 Then, have your pet sit still so that she/he can focus.
 Usually, this will help to release your pet from the “tremor trance.”
 Some owners even say that treats can also release them from the trance.

 This article was written by Ryean Bishop for Bannock Animal Medical Center (BAMCvet).
 Worried about your pet’s idiopathic head tremors or other medical issues?
 Contact BAMCvet to schedule your pet’s appointment today.

-For reference, here’s a video I captured of Cooper having a tremor on Saturday:
+For reference, here’s a video I captured of Cooper having a tremor:

 Please visit the updated FAQs about head tremors, treatments, what’s worked, etc. and the details about his diet and routine that has helped nip the tremors in the bud!